OLED: White + color filter method (WOLED)

 Although the shadow-mask patterning method is a mature technology used from the first OLED manufacturing, it causes many issues like dark spot formation due to mask-substrate contact or misalignment of the pattern due to the deformation of shadow mask.
 Such defect formation can be regarded as trivial when the display size is small, however it causes serious issues when a large display is manufactured, which brings significant production yield loss.
 To circumvent such issues, white emission devices with 4-sub-pixel color filters (white, red, green and blue) have been used for large televisions.
 In spite of the light absorption by the color filter, state-of-the-art OLED televisions can reproduce color very well, such as 100% NTSC, and consume little power at the same time.
 This is done by using an emission spectrum with high human-eye sensitivity, special color filters with a low spectrum overlap, and performance tuning with color statistics into consideration.

 This approach is also called the "Color-by-white" method.

+The white, red, green and blue subpixel arrangement used in many color-by-white OLED television panels is commonly referred to as WRGB OLED.
+This architecture differs from direct-emission RGB OLED and QD-OLED panels.
+Direct RGB OLED uses separate red, green and blue emissive subpixels, while QD-OLED uses blue OLED light and quantum-dot color conversion instead of the WOLED color-by-white structure.
+WOLED and QD-OLED are both self-emissive OLED technologies, whereas Mini LED televisions are LCD displays that use LED backlights, often with local dimming zones.